Jazz Up Your Space: Integrating Wall Art and Murals Into Design Schemes

 Sizes and Shapes

-Include a variety of sizes and shapes for maximum effect.
-Large statement pieces make a bold impression, while a gallery wall with many smaller pieces has an artful, curated feel.
-Circular or abstract shapes contrast nicely with rectangular pieces.
+Incorporate a range of sizes and silhouettes.
+Large statement pieces make a bold impression, while a gallery of smaller works feels curated and dynamic.
+Circular or organic shapes play nicely against rectangular frames.

 Varied Subjects